aditisharma6244-ctrl/Support-Ticket-Classification/README.md

 * Use advanced models like Logistic Regression or SVM
 * Improve dataset quality
 * Deploy using Streamlit or Flask

+## How to run
+1. Download the dataset
+2. Place it in the same folder as the notebook
+3. Run the notebook step-by-step

 ##  Author